hawkinsw/CPPTimes/booleans.md

 Huh, five is equal to 6!
 ```

-If you look closely, you will see that where I put _boolean expression_ in the `if` statement there is a `=` and not a `==`.
-The expression evaluates to the value in `six`.
-Remember earlier how we learned that C++ interprets anything that is not a `bool` and is not another type whose value is something like `0` (etc.) as true?
+If you look closely, you will see that the expression whose value guards the `if` statement contains a `=` and not a `==`.
+Because of that _minor_ typo, the expression evaluates to the value in `six`.
+Remember earlier how we learned that C++ interprets anything that is not a `bool` and is not another type whose value is something like `0` (etc.) as `true`?
 Well, in the case shown above, C++ evaluates whether the value of the expression `five = six` is 0 (it's not, it's the value in `six`), determines that the value equals `true` and chooses to execute the block!

 Be very careful! _You will make this mistake!_  _I promise!_